I wanted to add a second router to my home network such that:

 - Save your changes

-Reconnect to your router
+Reconnect to your new router

-Your router will now have a new address and you will need to switch to it.
+Your new router will now have a new address and you will need to switch to it.
 It will take a couple minutes for the router to come back up with these new settings.

 Now that the DHCP server isn't running, you probably need to configure your computer to use a static address temporarily.